mab9/calendario/README.md

 <br>

-### 2 iteration - development strategy, TDD, local
+### 2 iteration - development strategy, TDD, local and remote

 Apply test and CSS, local development

 - describe test suite
 - describe local starter and platform config
+- remote starter

-### 3 iteration - generalize projector pattern, CSS, what so ever.
+### x iteration - generalize projector pattern, CSS, what so ever.

 Generalize projector, so that it may also be used with other models

 Webcl week 6

+### x iteration - refactorings - i18n - object override

-### 4 iteration - molds - selection molds
+### x iteration - molds - selection molds

 Make use of the selection mold pattern, to be able to synchronize models on the whole application.

 Webcl week 14

+### x iteration - prod preparations

+- obfuscating? - yes or no...
+- minifying
+- bundling js code

+### x iteration - core js code extraction

+Remove all not necessary code.
+Build a KISS framework without all not needed church code.

 ## Contributing to Vakansie